Ƶ

 At the heart of this exhibition is a new version of “A Beautiful Despair,” shown for the first time at the South Dakota Art Museum.
 This large-scale sculpture is composed of ornate patterns inspired by Islamic art and architecture cut from a lacquered steel cube.

-Lit from within, “A Beautiful Despair” casts elaborate shadows that transform the surrounding gallery and the viewers, creating an immersive and inclusive space where people are visually in dialogue with the art and each other.
+Lit from within, “A Beautiful Despair” casts elaborate shadows that transform the surrounding gallery and the viewers, creating an immersive space where people are visually in dialogue with the art and each other.
 According to Agha, she creates environments “in which all people, irrespective of race, color, creed or gender, feel welcome and can experience a space where they can be simultaneously mysterious yet intimate with strangers.”

 “Hosting Anila Quayyum Agha’s exhibition, ‘Shadows and Splendor,’ is a remarkable opportunity for our community to engage deeply with art that transcends boundaries,” South Dakota Art Museum Director Donna Merkt said.
-“Agha’s work invites us to experience the profound beauty of light and shadow while fostering inclusivity and connection.
+“Agha’s work invites us to experience the profound beauty of light and shadow while fostering connection.
 We are thrilled to welcome her to the South Dakota Art Museum and to offer our visitors a chance to make art and connect with her as well as one another.”

 For Agha’s Sept.
 28 visit to the museum, the morning will begin with an artist-led workshop (8:30 a.m.-12:30 p.m.) where participants can make their own miniature lighted cube.
 This workshop will combine many of Agha’s artistic approaches including collage, textiles and light.
 Participants will be guided through decorating a cube, cutting away patterns and installing the light.